-'More chance of climbing Everest'
+'More chance of climbing Everest than playing in Ryder Cup'

 At the other end of the scale are Lee Westwood, the Englishman who will equal Nick Faldo's European record of 11 appearances this week, and Sergio Garcia, who holds the record for most points scored at a Ryder Cup with 25½.

-The Spaniard, playing in his 10th event is number 120.
+The Spaniard, playing in his 10th event, is number 120.
 "It's a great honour," said Garcia.
 "That's why every time I'm part of a team, I give it the respect it deserves.
 It's so difficult to be part of it."

 "Mine is the smallest number, obviously," smiled the 48-year-old Westwood.
 "I'm 118.
 It's something to be very proud of, being able to pull on the clothing with the European team crest on it."

-A clearly-relaxed Westwood joked "can we use the word mature?" when chatting about his age before adding "no, actually mature doesn't apply to me, either".
+A clearly-relaxed Westwood joked "can we use the word mature?" when chatting about his age, before adding "no, actually mature doesn't apply to me, either".

 He was a vice-captain when Europe beat the US 17½-10½ in Paris in 2018, but qualified through the rankings system to make this year's team.